YashBhardwaj123/E-shop/README.md

-# 🛍️ Elegant Sarees - Frontend
+# 🛍️ Saree Shop - Frontend

 🌸 **Elegant Sarees** is a beautifully designed **saree shop website** that showcases a stunning collection of ethnic wear.
 Built with **Vite, Tailwind CSS, and modern web technologies**, this project ensures a fast, smooth, and visually appealing shopping experience.